KateMowbray/Thesis_programs/README.md

 Figure 17: These simple plots show information about the Fermi acceleration contribution to the particle's energy.
 This property is found by setting a dataset ds=getrdata(n,/ke).
 From here ds.e5 will describe the size of this term at each point in time.
 In fact, e4-e9 all keep track of terms on the right hand side of dgamma/dt.
 Their meanings are secribed in r_kdrive_mod.f90

 Figure 19: This is also produced using scattercol4.pro.
-To obtain test particle orbits in fields that collapse faster it is necessary to change the variables esp and cc on lines 111 and 112 of global_mod.
+To obtain test particle orbits in fields that collapse faster it is necessary to change the variables esp and cc on lines 111 and 112 of global_mod.f90.

+Figures 38, 39, 46: These figures uses manyplots.pro to show multiple energy profiles at once for particles in the 3D CMT with a braking jet.
+The lower bound for x and z in newinput.dat is -1.2e7 and the upper bound is -0.001e7.
+This means that particles start very close to but not at x=0 or z=0.
+This prevents a singularity in the terms dr/dx or drdz found in CMTfields_mod.f90, which would become 0/0 with these numbers.

+Figures 41, 42, 49: These figures show how the energies of particles change with time by plotting ds.ke against ds.t, where the dataset is obained using ds = getrdata(n,/ke)

+Figure 43: Similar to the scatter plots in the previous chapter, though this one uses abscatter.pro so that particles which escape early appear greyer.

+Figures 44, 45, 48: Particle trajectories (in the x-y plane) are shown by plotting ds.y against ds.x.

+Figure 47: Similar to Figures 38, 39 and 46, but with the pitch angle and z varied instead of x and z.

+Figure 50, Movies 1 and 2:

+Figure 51: